nnennajohn/gitty-probot-test/content/probot/en/conclusion.md

 # Getting Started

-Tiny Minort chang.
+TriggerCI.
 The first thing I, like I always do when starting something new, is to go through the docs.
 It's interesting discovering everyday how little you know of what you think you know.

 ## Probot Docs and Github Webhook API